 Anything could be going on truly… but sunsets were always respected.
 Right after stepping at The Zuri Kumarakom awesome hotel, and even before checking in, we ran and found a sweet spot to capture last sun beams.

 Yep!
 Those are some elephants pouring water at The Zuri Kumarakom pool.
-Massive property and my favourite so far of all the blog tour!
+Massive property and my favorite so far of all the blog tour!
 It was an absolute pleasure to stay there.
 Even if it was only for one night, I truly enjoyed it.
 Closest to paradise I’ve ever been 🙂 Their SPA and the amazing villa I had the opportunity to sleep in were stunning.

 Moving on, Kerala Blog Express’s next stop was Thekkady.
 Far enough from the backwaters and seaside to enjoy a completely different scenery, here I am ready to have breakfast at The Spicy Village Resort, an eco-friendly hotel connected to the town through a short road featuring a bamboo ceiling.
 Nothing planned, just pure nature.
 LOVE IT!